"Within the brain nothing at all exists

-Rudolf Steiner deemed life in the ordinary, real world to be a hollow sham.
+According to Rudolf Steiner, life in the ordinary world is, in many ways, a hollow sham.
 The physical universe is harsh and cold.
 The daily grind is oppressive.
-Life is bleak.
-He cited with approval a line from Goethe: “[Y]ou are only a dreary guest on the dark earth.”
+Descent to earthly incarnation weakens our ties to the spirit realm.
+Steiner cited with approval a line from Goethe: “[Y]ou are only a dreary guest on the dark earth.”

 Humanity is in pain, Steiner said.
 He described “the longing human soul in its yearning, tormented emptiness” and he offered his own teachings as the antidote: “[W]e may point to spiritual science [i.e., his own teachings: Anthroposophy] as a bearer of the redemption of human longing ...
 [S]piritual science now provides what tempestuous but also woeful human beings have sought for a long time.”

 Things are worse than ever in the modern age, Steiner suggested, and he knew the reason: Our thinking is badly fouled up.
 Our values are wrong.
 And much of this is the result of modern science.
 Steiner called his own doctrines "spiritual science," claiming that he used clairvoyance to objectively study the spirit realm.
 Consequently, he sometimes affirmed science and scientific thinking.
 More often, however, he denounced all sciences except his own.
 Fundamentally, Anthroposophy is antiscientific.
 Consider how crazy the modern, scientific point of view really is, according to Steiner:

 “The physicist imagines that each body consists of an infinite number of immeasurable small parts, like atoms.
 They are not in contact with each other, but they are separated by small interstices.
 They, in the turn, unite to larger forms, the molecules, which still cannot be discerned by the eye.
 Only when an infinite number of molecules unite, we get what our senses perceived as bodies...